 Quick breads and muffins: Using this ingredient to make quick breads and muffins is my favorite way!
 And kids love this type of baked goods.
-Most popular recipes on the blog is this almond flour banana bread and almond flour banana muffins.
+Most popular recipes on the blog is this banana bread with almond flour and almond flour banana muffins.

 Savory dishes: In my experience, best way to replace wheat breadcrumbs is with almond flour or almond meal.
 I have successfully done so with healthy chicken nuggets, lemon chicken and even baked chicken parmesan.